 The Authority has produced a Code of Practice for Property Services Providers(Auctioneers and Estate Agents).

+One of the functions of the Authority is to set standards for the provision of property services.
+A Code of Practice sets such standards of ethical behaviour and details how property services providers should deal with each other, their clients and the public.
 This Code sets out the minimum standards to be expected of Auctioneers and Estate Agents in the provision of property services.
 If you are concerned that an Auctioneer/Estate Agent has not applied these standards, check the Public Register of Licensees to see if he/she has subscribed to the code.
 If he/she is recorded as having subscribed to the Code, you can make a complaint to the Authority.

 It should be noted that, while the Code is voluntary at present, once the Authority is put on a Statutory basis the Authority will have the power to make the Code a legally binding instrument.